 "We will continue to work with our partners in law enforcement to get these dealers behind bars and drugs off our streets," Sheriff Jones said.
 "This much fentanyl can kill over 500,000 people."

-Shawn Lattimore, a 29-year-old from Sharonville, was charged with possession of drugs and is booked at the Butler County Jail.
+Shawn Lattimore, a 29-year-old from Sharonville, was charged with possession of drugs.
 Police said more charges may accompany the felony following pending lab results.

 Police said the street value of the drugs seized is more than $160,000.